-Notwithstanding the above, contracting with, or in any way assigning the ESG grant in part or whole to another provider for any activity is strictly prohibited, unless approved in writing by HCD.
+Notwithstanding the above, contracting with, or in any way assigning the ESG grant in part or whole to another provider for any Activity is strictly prohibited and will forfeit any associated awarded monies, unless approved in writing by HCD.

-The following table summarizes eligible ESG activities under the noncompetitive RR set-aside.
+The following table summarizes eligible ESG Activities under the noncompetitive RR set-aside:

-ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER NONCOMPETITIVE RR SET-ASIDE (unless otherwise noted) For single-count For single-county CoCs, up to two applications may be submitted.
+ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER NONCOMPETITIVE RR SET-ASIDE (unless otherwise noted) For single-county CoCs, up to two applications may be submitted.
 For multi-county CoCs, up to three applications may be submitted.
 Rapid Re-Housing Noncompetitive set-aside: Per allocation, CoC must elect a minimum of 40 percent and a maximum of 50 percent of their BoS formula allocation.
 Street Outreach Up to a maximum of 10 percent of a total application request when requested in combination with RR.
-The SO activity may be subcontracted to another eligible provider or may be provided directly by the applicant.
+The SO Activity may be subcontracted to another eligible provider or may be provided directly by the Applicant.
 Homelessness Prevention Up to a maximum of 10 percent of a total application request when requested in combination with RR.
-The HP activity may be subcontracted to another eligible provider or may be provided directly by the applicant.
+The HP Activity may be subcontracted to another eligible provider or may be provided directly by the Applicant.
 HMIS Up to a maximum of 10 percent per application.
-The HMIS activity may be subcontracted to another eligible provider or may be provided directly by the applicant.
+The HMIS Activity may be provided directly by the Applicant or may be subcontracted to another eligible provider.
 Grant Administration Local government service providers may request up to \$200 per application for Grant Administration.

-Note: Applicants are urged to consult the relevant state and federal regulations for full requirements associated with each activity.
+Note: Applicants are urged to consult the relevant state and federal regulations for full requirements associated with each Activity.

 III.
-BoS regional competitive requirements
+BoS Regional Competitive Requirements

-A. Amounts available for Administrative activities
+A. Amounts available for Administrative Activities: